-DMMA published notice regarding the amendment in the May 1, 2022 Delaware Register of Regulations with a link to the website to view the complete application and instructions on how to submit comments.
-The comment period went from May 1, 2022-May 31, 2022.
-Public comments were accepted through U.S. mail, fax, and email.
-Delaware also allowed the required additional period of 15 days for the public to comment through June 15, 2022.
+DMMA published notice regarding the renewal in the 2/1/2019 Delaware Register of Regulations with a link to the website to view the complete application and instructions on how to submit comments.
+The comment period went from 2/1/19-3/2/19.
+The public hearing schedule allowed the required additional period of 15 days fro the public to comment after the last public meeting.

-DDDS sent emails to its distribution lists for families, providers, and other stakeholders on April 21, 2022 announcing the public comment process and scheduled public hearing dates and times for the proposed Lifespan Waiver amendment.
+DDDS sent email to its distribution lists for families, providers, and other stakeholders on 1/9/19 and 2/13/19 announcing the public comment process and schedule public hearing dates and times for the Lifespan Waiver renewal.

-Information about the Lifespan Waiver amendment was also shared at the following public meetings:
+Information about the Lifespan Waiver renewal was also shared at the following public meetings: